marcogarofal/DeXMS/README.md

-**1. BCgenerator**
+**1. DeXMS**

-The Binding Component generator (BCgenerator) is a development and execution environment dedicated to complex distributed applications of the future Internet.
+Data eXchange Mediator Synthesizer  (DeXMS) is a development and execution environment dedicated to complex distributed applications of the future Internet.

 These applications are open and dynamic choreographies of extremely heterogeneous objects and services, including lightweight integrated systems (such as sensors, actuators and networks of the latter), mobile systems (such as smartphone applications), and systems resource-rich computing (such as systems hosted on corporate servers and cloud infrastructures).